No Room at the Inn (The Leftovers): Plot

-At a refugee camp outside Miracle, a man offers Matt help in sneaking in, but demands $1,000.
+At a refugee camp outside Miracle, a Swedish man offers Matt help in sneaking in, but demands $1,000.
 With no money, Matt asks a woman for help.
-The woman agrees to pay him if he punches a man with an oar, who is willing to the task as long as it is as hard as possible.
+The woman agrees to pay him if he hits a willing man with an oar as hard as possible.
 With a crowd watching, Matt hits the man, breaking the oar with the impact and knocking him unconscious.
-While the total is not $1,000, the man still agrees to help Matt.
-The man instructs him to sneak through a drainpipe.
-As they walk, a thunderstorm causes the drainpipe to flood, causing them to fall back.
+While the total is not $1,000, the Swedish man still agrees to help Matt, instructing Matt him to sneak into town through a drainpipe.
+As Matt and Mary attempt to enter Miracle through the drainpipe a thunderstorm causes flooding, resulting in Matt and Mary washing back to the camp.

-Kevin and Nora (Carrie Coon) meet with Matt outside Miracle.
-They place Matt and Mary in their car's trunk, sneaking them inside Miracle, seizing that the local police has left the area for a possible sighting of Evie and her friends.
+Kevin and Nora (Carrie Coon) meet with Matt in the camp.
+They place Matt and Mary in their car's trunk, sneaking them inside Miracle, seizing that the authorities are preoccupied with a possible sighting of Evie and her friends.
 As they drive, they stop when they see a car crash, where a man died.
 Matt discovers that the man was the person who robbed his wristbands.
 He notices the son nearby, who is offering his wristband.
 With a change of heart, Matt gives up his wristband to the boy, taking him to the town while Kevin and Nora take Mary with her wristband.
 Confronted once again by John, Matt reaffirms that Mary woke up in Miracle, which he will always maintain.
-He then hands the kid to John, telling him he will not return until Mary awakens and prove that her miraculous recovery happened.
+He then hands the boy to John, telling him he will not return until Mary awakens and prove that her miraculous recovery happened.
 He returns to the refugee camp where he decides to free a naked man who has been locked in a pillory.
-In order to do so, a naked Matt will have to take his place, which he accepts to do.
+In order to do so, a naked Matt will have to take his place, which he does.